logo

 Daniel Barenboim

-Daniel Barenboim is considered by many to be the most interesting Wagner conductor today.
+Daniel Barenboim is considered by many to be the most important Wagner conductor today.
 He has conducted all the major operas around the world.
 His base has been Berlin and Bayreuth.

 Barenboim first appeared at the Bayreuth Festival in 1981 in Jean-Pierre Ponnelle's production of Tristan und Isolde (the one where Isolde's appearance in the 3rd act is just Tristan's fantasy or dream).
 Between 1981 and 1999 Daniel Barenboim conducted 161 performances in Bayreuth, appearing almost every year.